nens/threedi-docs/source/a_introduction.rst

 - Use Jupyter Notebooks to run, download en analyze 3Di simulations.
 Examples can be found on the : `threedi github repository <https://github.com/threedi/scripts-nens/tree/master/Notebooks%203Di%20-%20API%20v3%20-%20VD>`_
 - design your own control for weirs or other structures

 The current production API of 3Di is v3.
-For previous versions of the API check this section :ref:`api_v1`.
+For previous versions of the API check this section :ref:`api_v1` [@jonas er bestaat geen section over de api v1 in de documentatie nu].

 Model database
 ^^^^^^^^^^^^^^^